Critical Marine Navigational Tools & Their Functions Explained

 Also called a RoT indicator, this device measures the rate at which the vessel is turning.

-It can be an analog or digital instrument usually installed close to the steering wheel.
-This is particularly useful in assessing how fast the vessel is turning when changing course, especially during restricted visibility.
+The Rate of Turn Indicator can be an analog or digital instrument usually installed close to the steering wheel.
+This indicator is particularly useful in assessing how fast the vessel is turning when changing course, especially during restricted visibility.

 One of its best uses is to preset your autopilot system to use a maximum turn rate when altering the vessel’s course.